polymerdigital/website/_collections/_services/development.md

 # Development

-Where design leaves off development picks up to ensure your amazing looking website functions flawlessly.
-Our developers can engineer endlessly complex features but our philosophy is grounded in reliability, security and performance.
+<span class="leadin">Where design leaves off development picks up to ensure your amazing looking website functions flawlessly.
+Our developers can engineer endlessly complex features but our philosophy is grounded in reliability, security and performance.</span>

 ## Frontend